House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can You Flea Bomb An Apartment?
 Does It Work?

-Flea bombs are rather effective against fleas and come at an affordable price.
-That’s why these pest control products are so popular in the US.
-Easy to use, they are a strong remedy against a long list of insects (fleas included, of course).
-Can you use a flea bomb in an apartment, though?
-The answer is yes, you can, but only if you follow safety precautions and get permission from everyone in the household and the landlord.
+Flea bombs are effective against fleas and are available at an affordable price.
+They are popular in the US and are a strong remedy against a long list of insects (fleas included, of course).
+However, can you use a flea bomb in an apartment?
+Yes, but only if you follow safety precautions and get permission from the landlord.

-But how safe is it to use a flea fogger?
-Is it a good idea to stay in the apartment while using this chemical product?
-And should you solely rely on it, or maybe there are some extra tools to use?
+But how safe is it to use a flea fogger, and should you solely rely on it, or there are other methods that are better?
 Keep reading to learn the answers to these questions and more!

 What Is A Flea Bomb?

-This term is widely used to describe chemical products (pesticides) that were specifically designed and formulated to kill fleas.
-Usually, they come in aerosol canisters and, once activated, release a mist (fog) into the room—that’s how flea foggers deal with pests.
+A flea bomb is widely used to describe chemical products (pesticides) specifically designed and formulated to kill fleas.
+Usually, they come in aerosol canisters and, once activated, release a mist (fog) into the room.
 All you have to do is activate the bomb, leave it alone for a couple of hours, and it will get rid of the fleas.

-Don’t worry: you won’t have to empty your bank account to get a flea bomb.
-A standard package will cost $10, or even less, depending on where you live.
+Don’t worry; you won’t have to empty your bank account to get a flea bomb.
+A standard package costs $10 or even less, depending on where you live.
 Or, better yet, you could get a bigger package for $15–20.
-These are available at retail stores and include three 5-ounce cans for a total of 15 ounces of flea foggers.
-This should be more than enough to treat the apartment and kill all the nasty insects.
+They are available at retail stores and include three 5-ounce cans for 15 ounces of flea foggers.
+That should be enough to treat the apartment and kill all the nasty insects.

 What Kinds Of Permissions Do You Need?

-First, you’ll have to run this by other folks that live in the apartment.
-Don’t buy a flea bomb unless you’ve got their “blessing” on it.
-Next, get in contact with your landlord and get their permission.
+First, you’ll have to run this by other residents that live in the apartment.
+Don’t buy a flea bomb unless you have their “blessing.”
+Next, get in contact with your landlord and ask for their permission.
 Even if you own the apartment, we still recommend reaching out to the person/company that owns the building to avoid any legal issues in the future.

-The trickiest part here is to find a day on the calendar when all your roommates/housemates can leave the apartment for at least 2–4 hours (preferably, 5–6 hours).
-Once you work this out and get the green light, all that will be left to do is prepare the apartment and make sure you’re following all the necessary safety precautions.
+The trickiest part is to find a day on the calendar when all your roommates/housemates can leave the apartment for at least 2–4 hours (preferably 5–6 hours).
+Once you work this out and get the green light, all that will be left to do is prepare the apartment and ensure you’re following all the necessary safety precautions.

 Are Flea Bombs Toxic to Humans?

-Yes, insecticide—the active ingredient in a bomb that terminates fleas—is highly dangerous to humans.
-It’s not nearly as strong to kill someone, of course, but the insecticide can cause severe consequences like nose irritation, headaches, dizziness, and many allergic symptoms.
-Even if it only comes in contact with your skin, the chemical will still be harmful.
+Yes, the active ingredient in a bomb that terminates fleas is hazardous to humans.
+It’s not strong enough to kill someone, of course, but the insecticide can cause severe consequences like nose irritation, headaches, dizziness, and allergic reactions.

 What About the Pets?

 Flea bombs are just as bad for pets as they are for people.
-That’s why you have to double-check that no cat, dog, or other domestic animal is left in the house/room before activating the bomb.
-Once the aerosol canister starts spraying the toxic fog, it can immediately hurt your four-legged friend.
+That is why you have to double-check that no cat, dog, or other domestic animal is left in the house/room before activating the bomb.
+Once the aerosol canister starts spraying the toxic fog, it can hurt your four-legged friend immediately.

 Start By Vacuuming the Room

-Before you yell “fire in the hole!” and activate the flea bomb, it would be best to give the apartment proper vacuuming.
-It’s no secret that fleas like to set up base in carpets, rugs, doormats, and, of course, upholstery.
-So, grab that vacuum and go over these areas a couple of times.
-While that won’t eliminate every single flea in the area, a powerful vacuum cleaner will, indeed, be quite effective.
+Before you yell, “Fire in the hole,” and activate the flea bomb, vacuum the apartment thoroughly.
+It is no secret that fleas like to set up bases in carpets, rugs, doormats, and upholstery.
+So, grab that vacuum and go over these areas several times.
+While that won’t eliminate every flea in the area, a powerful vacuum cleaner will be quite effective.

-If you’ve got a steam cleaner, use it instead.
-Fleas are rather resistant to heat, that’s true.
-Fortunately, a steam cleaner will be able to deal with them effectively.
-Remember: over time, fleas develop resistance to chemical products, but they can’t do the same with heat.
-Adult fleas die in rather mild temperatures (95ºF), and steam cleaners do go as high.
+If you have a steam cleaner, use it instead.
+Over time, fleas develop resistance to chemical products, but they can’t do the same with heat.
+Adult fleas die in relatively mild temperatures (95ºF), and steam cleaners get hot enough to kill them.

 Image Credit: Andrey_Popov, Shutterstock